SMARTRACTECHNOLOGY-PUBLIC/smartrac-sdk-java-android-nfc/README.md

  - [How-to: Read data from NFC NTAG in Android](https://github.com/SMARTRACTECHNOLOGY-PUBLIC/smartrac-sdk-java-android-nfc/blob/master/nfc-ntag/How-to%20Read%20data%20from%20NFC%20NTAG.md "How-to: Read data from NFC NTAG in Android")

+## NfcIso15693 API
+The NfcIso15693 API implements the command sets for generic ISO15693 tags.

 ## Join SMART COSMOS
 Are you ready to become part of creating something really big?
 With SMART COSMOS you can connect a universe of everyday things to the digital world.
 In fact,